jeffgillan/cyverse_DE_user_management/README.md

 ## Discovery Environment User Management
 #### Admin >> Subscriptions
-This is where you can specify the Subscription for each user (Basic, Pro, Commercial) and specify the cpu hours and storage limits.
+This is where you can specify the Subscription for each user (Basic, Pro, Commercial) and Quotas (cpu hours and storage limits).

 <br/>